Systemic Candida Symptoms and Yeast Infection Symptoms

 Candida and yeast infections are the second most common reason for vaginal infections.
 It is estimated that 3 out of 4 women will suffer from yeast infection at one point in their lives, recurrent vaginal yeast infections are very common as well.

-Common yeast and candida symptoms in women are:
+Common yeast infection symptoms in women may include:

 - Vaginal yeast infection.white thick vaginal discharge, usually without smell.
 Looks like cottage cheese.